kaiyinlin/burdenSharing-v2.0/README.md

    we changed the cost term and consequently equation (1) in the security cooperation paper.
    The cost term is now defined for each prospective ally as c_j = sum e_j - ee_ij.
    This changes equation (4) in the security cooperation paper accordingly. (data_v14)
+* 2022-09-06: Since the results of data_v14 improve the correctness rate, we wonder if we can apply this version of cost term and implant the all three elements (attractiveness, prevention, and trust) in the utility function to see if the results can even improve more (data_v15).